 A multi-signature (multi-sig) transaction requires more than one user to sign a transaction prior to the transaction being broadcast on a blockchain.
 You can think of it like a husband and wife savings account, where both signatures are required to spend the funds, preventing one spouse from spending the money without the approval of the other.
-For a multi-sig transaction, you can include 2 or more required signers, these signers can be wallets (Browser Wallet or App Wallet) or Plutus script.
+For a multi-sig transaction, you can include 2 or more required signers, these signers can be wallets (Browser Wallet or Mesh Wallet) or Plutus script.

 In this guide, we will build a multi-sig transaction for minting.
-There are 2 wallets involved, 1) client wallet belonging to the user who wishes to buy a native asset, and 2) application wallet that holds the forging script.
+There are 2 wallets involved,

 Connect wallet (client)